Bidet Systems: An Essential Reno Project

 Some general misconceptions about bidets include

-1. Bidets are for women: Although bidet is effective in maintaining feminine hygiene during menstruation and pregnancy, it also is hygienic for men to use instead of flushing toilet paper.
+Bidets are for women: Although a bidet is effective in maintaining feminine hygiene during menstruation and pregnancy, it is also hygienic for men to use instead of flushing toilet paper.

-2. Bidets are unsanitary: Bidets do not get your hands dirty.
-In fact, some bidets will even dry the washed area and the nozzles automatically self-clean on all bidet models!
+Bidets are unsanitary: Bidets do not get your hands dirty.
+In fact, some bidets will even dry the washed area, and the nozzles automatically self-clean on all bidet models!

-3. No room for bidets in toilets: Most bidets install directly on to toilet seats or replace them whether single piece toilet or double piece.
+No room for bidets in toilets: Most bidets are installed directly onto toilet seats or replace them, whether single-piece or double-piece.

-5. Bidet requires hot water connection: Most bidets don’t need hot water connection as they only need to be connected to the existing water connection to the tank and the bidet seat automatically provides warm water.
+Bidet requires hot water connection: Most bidets don’t need a hot water connection, as they only need to be connected to the existing water connection to the tank, and the bidet seat automatically provides warm water.
 However, to avoid accidents through extreme water temperatures when using the bidet seat knobs, bidets can have connection originating from the sink in to a thermostatic valve that regulates temperature by mixing water from sink (hot) and toilet tank (cold) to avoid extremely hot or extremely cold water being flushed from the bidet seat spray.

 Conclusion